microsoft/FactoryOrchestrator/docs/docs/CoreLibrary/Microsoft-FactoryOrchestrator-Core-ServiceEventType.md

 `NetworkAccessDisabled` 9
 The Factory Orchestrator Service network access is disabled by policy.

+<a name='Microsoft-FactoryOrchestrator-Core-ServiceEventType-TaskRunRedirectedToRunAsRDUser'></a>
+`TaskRunRedirectedToRunAsRDUser` 10
+The TaskRun has GUI and was redirected to RunAsRDUser.exe.
+It will not run until a remote user is logged in.

+<a name='Microsoft-FactoryOrchestrator-Core-ServiceEventType-ContainerServiceError'></a>
+`ContainerServiceError` 11
+The Factory Orchestrator Service inside a connected container threw an exception.

+<a name='Microsoft-FactoryOrchestrator-Core-ServiceEventType-ContainerTaskRunRedirectedToRunAsRDUser'></a>
+`ContainerTaskRunRedirectedToRunAsRDUser` 12
+The Factory Orchestrator Service inside a connected container has a TaskRun with GUI and it was redirected to RunAsRDUser.exe.
+It will not run until a remote user is logged in.

 <a name='Microsoft-FactoryOrchestrator-Core-ServiceEventType-Unknown'></a>
 `Unknown` 2147483647
 An unknown Factory Orchestrator Service event occurred.